sike25/interpretability/README.md

 How can we use richer explanations (especially in language) to describe more complex behaviors?

 ### Other Topics
-Shapley Additive Explanations, Kolmogorov-Arnold Networks and Neurosymbolic AI
+Kolmogorov-Arnold Networks and Neurosymbolic AI

 First seven topics are drawn from
 [the 2020 MIT IBM practicum: Structure and Interpretation of Deep Networks](https://sidn.csail.mit.edu/) and [its accompanying Github](https://github.com/SIDN-IAP).